-• it is able to remain financially viable throughout the economic cycle, with the

-- ability to address any material potential harm that may result from its ongoing activities; and - its business can be wound down in an orderly manner, minimising harm to consumers or to other market participants.
+- it is able to remain financially viable throughout the economic cycle, with the ability to address any material potential harm that may result from its ongoing activities; and - its business can be wound down in an orderly manner, minimising harm to consumers or to other market participants.

 TrustCo's Board delegates responsibility for the application of the liquidity policy to the CFO.
 Finance is responsible for the management of liquidity and escalating liquidity risk issues and measures to the Board (where required outside of the quarterly liquidity monitoring process).
 Finance is also responsible for the FX sell-down process.
 This process is delegated to Finance from ALMT.
-Liquidity risk related metrics are reported to the CIB2S UK Internal Control Committee (ICC) and to the Board.
+Liquidity risk related metrics are reported to the Board.